nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 For example, a user may provide `new workspace__` as a `Workspace` name, this may confuse the user in future when he tries to list all `Workspace` as the space characters are whitespaces.
 Hence, enforcing no extra whitespaces was implemented.

-In addition, we also prevent the use of special characters, as it may cause issue when creating folders on certain file systems.
+In addition, we also prevent case-insensitive `Workspace` creation and the use of special characters, as they may cause issues when creating folders on certain file systems.

 <br/>